AGhost-7/gh-quick-release/readme.md

 ## TODO
 - Rollback or resume (to the point where it failed).
+Tbh this isn't really important since it does a lot of sanity checks at the begining.